 Should be fun.

-Looking ahead at the elevation profile for today as a means of procrastinating my emergence from my sleeping bag, I see that there’s going to be a lot of short up and downs – sounds like ridge walking.
+Looking ahead at the elevation profile for today as a means of procrastinating my emergence from my sleeping bag, I see that there are going to be a lot of short ups and downs – sounds like ridge walking.